 Relief.
 Obsession.
 Resentment.
 Then Appreciation.

-Sometimes I just need to unleash on ADHD.
+Sometimes I just need to unleash on attention deficit disorder (ADHD or ADD).
 Sometimes it is simply too much to bear.
 Sometimes I allow myself to sink into anger and self-pity.

 And I don’t even have it!

 When my husband and I met, we didn’t know he had ADHD.
 And even if I had known, it wouldn’t have changed my decision to marry him.
 We were so in love; there wasn’t a thing in the world that could have deterred me from joining my life with his.

 Plus, we didn’t really understand ADHD.
 It was a punchline; something you invoked if you were suddenly hyper one day.
 “This sugar is giving me a rush.
 I’m so ADHD!”

 When my husband was diagnosed four years into our marriage, it was the biggest relief of all the reliefs in all the world.
 We had been fighting an awful lot for a year, and we couldn’t figure out why.